alcea-rosea/alcea-rosea.github.io/_nobilis/miracles/aspect.md

 ### How else does Aspect affect a character?

 - A character gets free points of Cool equal to the level of their Aspect trait. [p154]

+### What kinds of actions are outside the scope of Aspect?

+Aspect does not apply to the following kinds of actions:

+- Magic & Psychic Powers [p181]
+  - To do magic with Aspect, you need a relevant Gift or Anchor that can be "used" by you as a non-magical mundane action.

+- Social Interaction [p181]
+  - Aspect can't be used to make a conversation go the way you want it to, or to improve your Shine.

+- Immunity to Error [p181]
+  - Aspect can't be used to prevent yourself from doing something you later regret.